 Paying attention to protein will aid in maintaining good health while you eat a vegan diet, as you need to locate quality plant-based sources of protein.
 Fortunately, countless vegan foods are surprisingly high in protein, including legumes and beans like peas or lentils, nuts, seeds, and more.
-Adding these foods to your daily diet will benefit your body and mind far more than you could ever expect, as protein is such an essential compound that you need for many different tasks, including growth and repair.
-So be sure to add a large portion of protein to every meal that you eat, including breakfast!
+Adding these foods to your daily diet will benefit your body and mind far more than you could ever expect, as protein is an essential compound for many different tasks, including growth and repair.
+You don’t need to go crazy, or obsess about it—read more about sensible protein intake in our recent post.

 Eat The Rainbow